 What are some of the tech you use?

-As it stands, we have a full body 3D motion capture suit, an Oculus Rift and a HTC Vive we use from a company who partnered with us known as Trinipedia.
+As it stands, we have a full body 3D motion capture suit and an Oculus Rift which is used to achieve production efficiency.
+We are currently working towards acquiring other Virtual Reality and Augmented Reality hardware to expand our production capabilities.
 We have workstations we use with Dual GTX 980s and i7 Processors to do our 3D rendering, modelling, program compiling and animation.
 Game development is not cheap, but you don’t need a beast computer to start.
 Just good mind-set and a need for learning.